morkonda/rebound/README.md

 Whatever you plan to do with REBOUND, chances are there is already an example available which you can use as a starting point.

+*  **examples/eccentric_orbit**

+  This example is using the following modules:
+  `gravity_direct.c`
+  `boundaries_open.c`
+  `integrator_ias15.c`
+  `collisions_none.c`

+  This example uses the IAS15 integrator to simulate a very eccentric planetary orbit.
+The integrator automatically adjusts the timestep so that the pericentre passages resovled with high accuracy.

+*  **examples/kozai**

+  This example is using the following modules:
+  `gravity_direct.c`
+  `boundaries_open.c`
+  `integrator_ias15.c`
+  `collisions_none.c`

+  This example uses the IAS15 integrator to simulate a Lidov Kozai cycle of a planet perturbed by a distant star.
+The integrator automatically adjusts the timestep so that even very high eccentricity encounters are resovled with high accuracy.

+*  **examples/overstability**

+  This example is using the following modules:
+  `gravity_none.c`
+  `boundaries_shear.c`
+  `integrator_sei.c`
+  `collisions_sweep.c`

+  A narrow box of Saturn's rings is simulated to study the viscous overstability.
+Collisions are resolved using the plane-sweep method.

+  It takes about 30 orbits for the overstability to occur.
+You can speed up the calculation by turning off the visualization.
+Just press `d` while the simulation is running.
+Press `d` again to turn it back on.

+  You can change the viewing angle of the camera with your mouse or by pressing the `r` key.

+*  **examples/selfgravity_disc_grape**

+  This example is using the following modules:
+  `gravity_grape.c`
+  `boundaries_open.c`
+  `integrator_leapfrog.c`
+  `collisions_none.c`

+  A self-gravitating disc is integrated using the leap frog integrator.
+This example is using the GRAPE module to calculate the self-gravity.
+You need to have a physical GRAPE card in your computer to run this example.
+  Collisions are not resolved.

+*  **examples/shearing_sheet_grape**

+  This example is using the following modules:
+  `gravity_grape.c`
+  `boundaries_shear.c`
+  `integrator_sei.c`
+  `collisions_sweep.c`

+  This is yet another shearing sheet example, it uses a GRAPE to calculate gravity.
+Note that you need to have a physical GRAPE card installed in your computer to run this simulation.
+Particle properties resemble those found in Saturn's rings.

 *  **examples/bouncing_balls**

   This example is using the following modules: